lethang7794/aws-sa-associate-saac03/0000-notes/0300-NETWORKING_TECHNICAL FUNDAMENTALS.md

 Recovery Point Objective (RPO)

 > [!NOTE] What is RPO?
+> Recovery Point Objective (RPO) is the maximum (amount of) data (in time) can be lost.

 ![Alt text](<images/Screenshot 2023-09-30 at 20.43.54 - Recovery_Point_Objective_(RPO)_&_Recovery_Time_Obj.png>)
 Recovery Time Objective (RTO)

 > [!NOTE] What is RTO?
+> Recovery Time Objective (RTO) is the maximum of time that the system can be down.

 > [!NOTE] When does RTO begin and end?
+> RTO
+>
+> - begins at at momne of failure
+> - ends when the system is operational (and handled back to business)

 > [!NOTE] What need to be cautious about RTO?
 >